carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 > estimate.
 How do we interpret this interval?
 >
 > > ## Solution
+> > Throughout this solution, your results will differ slightly from the ones
+> > shown below.
+This is a consequence of `rnorm()` drawing random samples.
+> > If you are completing this episode in a workshop setting, ask your
+> > neighbour to compare results!
+If you are working through this episode
+> > independently, try running your code again to see how the results differ.
+> >
 > > A) The standard error equals the standard deviation divided by the square root
 > > of the sample size.
 We expect the difference between the estimated mean
 > > and the population mean to equal 0.22 mmHg, on average.